EGTortuero/viga/README.md

-# VirAnnot
+# VIGA
-De novo automatic Viral Annotation
+De novo Viral Genome Annotator

-VirAnnot is a script written in Python 2.7 that annotates viral genomes automatically (using a de novo algorithm) and predict the function of their proteins using BLAST and HMMER.
+VIGA is a script written in Python 2.7 that annotates viral genomes automatically (using a de novo algorithm) and predict the function of their proteins using BLAST and HMMER.

 ## REQUIREMENTS: